GoogleCloudPlatform/jenkernetes/README.md

 # Jenkernetes

-This repository provides the resources and instuctions for running a Jenkins server and individual Jenkins slaves on a Kubernetes Cluster.
+This repository provides the resources and instructions for running a Jenkins server and individual Jenkins slaves on a Kubernetes Cluster.
 It also provides a plugin that allows you to administer the Kubernetes Cluster from within Jenkins workflow scripts, (and WIP administering the Kubernetes Cluster from within the Jenkins Webserver)

 Please remember you will be billed for any Container Engine instances.
 See Container Engine documentation for pricing levels.